 Home-to-First Sprint

-Hitter swings off a tee or front toss, drops the bat, and sprints through first.
-Coach times every player.
-Track runners in three buckets (under 4.0 seconds for college-level players, 4.0-4.4 for travel ball, 4.4 and slower for development).
-Builds the habit of running through the bag instead of slowing down at the three-quarter mark, which is a 9U-through-high-school problem.
+Hitter swings off a tee or front toss, drops the bat, and sprints through first while the coach times every player.
+Builds the habit of running through the bag instead of slowing down at the three-quarter mark, a 9U-through-high-school problem.

 Lead and Steal Reads

-Runner takes a primary lead off first base, then a secondary lead on the pitch.
-Coach calls "go" or "stay" based on a script the runner cannot see.
-Builds the two-step drop and the steal jump, which are the building blocks for a 12U-and-up running game where leadoffs are legal.
+Runner takes a primary lead off first base, then a secondary lead on the pitch; the coach calls "go" or "stay" based on a script the runner cannot see.
+Builds the two-step drop and the steal jump, the building blocks for a 12U-and-up running game where leadoffs are legal.

 First-to-Third Read

-Runner on first; coach hits a single to right or left field.
-Runner reads the ball off the bat and decides whether to round second hard and try for third.
-Coach gives feedback on jump, angle around the bag, and shut-down decisions.
+Runner on first; the coach hits a single to right or left field.
+The runner reads the ball off the bat and decides whether to round second hard and try for third, with coach feedback on jump, angle around the bag, and shut-down decisions.
 The first-to-third read is one of the highest-impact baserunning skills because every run it produces is a free run created without an extra hit.

 Tag-Up From Third

-Runner on third; coach hits a fly ball to the outfield.
-Runner tags the bag, reads the depth of the catch, and decides whether to break for home.
-Add an outfielder so the runner reads the throw shape, not just the catch position.
+Runner on third; the coach hits a fly ball to the outfield.
+The runner tags the bag, reads the depth of the catch, and decides whether to break for home, with an outfielder added so the runner reads the throw shape, not just the catch position.
 A 12U-and-up drill that decides a surprising number of close games at the youth and high school level.

 Rundown Pickle

 Runner caught between two bases.
-Two fielders run a rundown trying to tag the runner before she reaches a base.
-Add a third fielder for a delayed cutoff.
+Two fielders run a rundown trying to tag the runner before she reaches a base, with a third fielder added for a delayed cutoff.
 Builds the agility and decision-making that gets a runner out of a pickle, which happens more often in youth baseball than coaches usually drill for.

 Drills for Beginners, Kids, and 12-Year-Olds